 In this article we discuss what is privacy engineering, how it works in the current landscape of technology and compliance.
-We discuss the challenges benign faced by customers using legacy privacy centric solutions and what they are demanding.
+We discuss the challenges being faced by customers using legacy privacy centric solutions and what they are demanding.

 In an era where data breaches, privacy violations, and regulatory fines dominate headlines, the need for robust privacy engineering has never been more critical.
 Yet, despite its growing prominence, privacy engineering is failing to meet the demands of businesses and consumers alike.
 To understand why, let’s explore what privacy engineering is, the challenges it faces, why its current state is insufficient, and the transformative shift needed to make it truly effective.